 Aloha, my name is Alex Shade and I’ve worked on the HACA board in some capacity for 5 years now.
 I’ve lived in Hawaiian Acres for 6 years.
 My husband and I have a cacao farm.
 We are active in the East Hawaii Cacao Association.
 During the last two years,

 I have served as Vice President of the Board of Directors.

 I have been managing building rentals.
-I have enjoyed being on our present HACA board and, feel we’ve made progress in bringing the community together, even during this difficult year.
+I have enjoyed being on our present HACA board and, feel we’ve made progress in bringing the community together, even during

 Pam Everett Area 2 Representative

 Hi, I'm Pam Everett running to continue as Area 2 Representative on the Hawaiian Acres Community Association (HACA) board.
 I have been a resident of Hawaii for 50+ years, 23 of those spent living in Hawaiian Acres.

 Before that I lived in Hana, Maui, where I raised my two sons, did yard maintenance, and ran tropical flower farms for 10+ years.
 I put myself through nursing school in my 40's and retired from Hilo Medical Center in 2011 after 16 years as an RN.

 Here in HA I was a road rep for HARC for 2 years and continue to help with maintenance at my end of D road.
 I currently the Area 2 rep and help with food distribution at the community center on Fridays and I am a plant vendor at our HA market.